-David Fischer is a Chicago attorney who focuses his practice on bankruptcy, restructuring and insolvency.
-Mr. Fischer has more than 35 years of experience focused on the interplay of corporate finance and bankruptcy law.
+David Fischer is an attorney in Holland & Knight’s Chicago office who focuses his practice on bankruptcy, restructuring and insolvency.
+Mr. Fischer has more than 35 years of experience on the interplay of corporate finance and bankruptcy law.

 Mr. Fischer is well-versed in handling financings, workouts, restructuring, foreclosures and Chapter 11 from virtually every constituent's perspective.
-His practice spans many industry sectors, with a particular focus on finance, real estate and, more recently, private equity.
+His practice spans many industry sectors, with a particular focus on finance and real estate.
 In addition, Mr. Fischer has particular experience in the private equity space buying and selling portfolio companies from both distress and non-distress situations.

 - represented U.S. Gas & Electric Inc. in its acquisition by Crius Energy Trust for total consideration of $152.5 million plus $20 million in working capital, for a total purchase price of approximately $172.5 million